 But there’s more to be learned from the Victorians.
 “Communal harmony” and “individualistic development” — two nice things that point in opposite directions.

 There is nothing revolutionary nor spectacular about what Vazquez likes steampunk to be.
-It’s not as if the ideology which he describes didn’t exist yet.
+It’s not as if the ideology he describes didn’t exist yet.
 It’s called socialism.
 You can dress it up with gears and goggles; that doesn’t make it steampunk.